santekhnik/signal_generator/README.md

 Supporting additional waveform types.

 This protocol ensures structured communication between the PC and STM32 for precise control of pulse generation.

+## 3.3  The program's response to possible errors